GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/analyze-unknown-health-check-log.md

 ### Uncertain Reason

-In the health check logs, we observed entries with the detailed health state "UNKNOWN."
-This indicates that the health checking system is aware of the instance, but its health status is currently undetermined.
+Health check logs show entries with the detailed health state UNKNOWN.
+This indicates that the health checking system is aware of the instance, but its health status is undetermined.
 This situation can arise when a new endpoint is unresponsive to health checks and there's a substantial configured timeout period (approximately 25 seconds or longer).
 In such cases, the "UNKNOWN" state might be published while the health checker waits for the timeout to expire.
 Additionally, "UNKNOWN" could also be published during outage scenarios if the health checkers themselves are crashing.
 In this critical situation, endpoints that previously had known health states could transition to "UNKNOWN.

 ### Uncertain Remediation